 \section{Introduction}

-The characterization, prediction, and design of a wide range of applications rely on understanding the dynamics of dispersed particles in turbulent flows in general and particle segregation in particular.
-The formation of planets and planetesimals in our early solar system is hypothesized to be a result of particle segregation \cite{bracco1999particle,cuzzi2001size,johansen2004simulations}.
-The accurate prediction of weather relies on proper modeling of droplet coalescence in the clouds, a phenomenon with a direct connection to the problem of particle segregation \cite{shaw1998preferential,pinsky2000stochastic,falkovich2002acceleration}.
-The design of a particle-based solar receiver intended for the endothermic chemical reaction with high temperature requirement can be achieved through particles segregation \cite{pouransari2017effects,farbar2016monte,zamansky2014radiation,frankel2016settling}.
-Apart from the few preceding examples, numerous areas in science and engineering, ranging from sediment transport in environmental flows to pharmaceutical applications, also benefit from the better characterization of particle segregation \cite{eaton1994preferential,balachandar2010turbulent}.
+The characterization, prediction, and design of a wide range of applications rely on understanding the dynamics of inertial particles in turbulent flows in general and particle clustering or dispersion in particular.
+The formation of planets and planetesimals in our early solar system is hypothesized to be a result of particle clustering \cite{bracco1999particle, cuzzi2001size, johansen2004simulations}.
+The accurate prediction of weather relies on proper modeling of droplet coalescence in the clouds, a phenomenon with a direct connection to the problem of particle clustering \cite{shaw1998preferential, pinsky2000stochastic, falkovich2002acceleration}.
+The design of a particle-based solar receiver intended for the endothermic chemical reaction with a high-temperature requirement can be achieved through particles clustering \cite{pouransari2017effects, farbar2016monte, zamansky2014radiation, frankel2016settling}.
+Apart from the few preceding examples, numerous areas in science and engineering, ranging from sediment and pollutant transport in environmental flows to pharmaceutical applications, also benefit from the better understanding of particle clustering and dispersion \cite{eaton1994preferential, balachandar2010turbulent}.